rajpurkarlab/MAIDA-NICU-continual-learning/data/README.md

 The following files and directories are already included in this repository:

 - **`clinical_annotations.json`**: Clinical annotations with ETT placement labels (Low/Normal/High) for each image
-- **`mappings.csv`**: Maps random image IDs to hospital names for privacy
 - **`annotations/`**: COCO format annotations for all 32 hospitals (both original and preprocessed 640x640)
   - `annotations/original/` - Original resolution annotations
   - `annotations/preprocessed_640x640/` - Preprocessed annotations (used by training scripts)

 ## Required Downloads

 **IMPORTANT**: Due to patient privacy, the actual medical images and patient demographics are not included in this repository.
-You must download these files separately and place them in the appropriate directories.
+Please replace the placeholder folders with files of your own and annotations in the expected format.

 ### Directory Structure